spree/spree/guides/content/integration/tutorials/creating_an_endpoint_with_custom_attributes.md

 end
 ```

-Then, when your store's orders are output, you'll see the custom `variety` field in the JSON file (much of the output is omitted below for brevity).
+Then, when your storefront's orders are output, you'll see the custom `variety` field in the JSON file (much of the output is omitted below for brevity).

 ```json
 {